Adam-Tem/Exer-sketch/Timelog.md

 ### 1 hour

 After a little bit of chatGPT prompting and some design prompts from dad, we now have a working leaderboard that is displaying scores from a json list in order!
 A bit of a mess at the moment as it is all just in the one file for the globalLeaderboard but the flatlist is cool and then to actually have a bit of logic in is nice as well.
 I guess the next goal would be to get some sort of list for the home page display and try and switch between them, or maybe first do it for a synthetic global and local list.

+## 17 June 2024

+### 3 hours

+Probably a cumulative 3 hours of fighting against types using typescript.
+I think I will just swap to javascript...

+## 19 June 2024

+### 0.75 hours

+Somehow managed to get the navigation bar to work in a reasonably speedy manner and it is now functional on the app!
+Decided not to pass the data from the index and just upload it to the leaderboard screen, but this may need changed in the future.
+But for now it will do!